Ivo-Balbaert/The_Way_to_Mojo/book/7_Structs.md

     print (c2.re)  # => 42.0
     print (c2.im)  # => 3.1400001049041748
 ```

+Line 1 defines a so-called *default-constructor*, setting all field values to defaults.
+An equivalent of the constructor in line 2 is the one in line 3, which calls the default constructor in line 4 to initialize fields.

+> Try out: The line 3 constructor is commented out.
+Remove the comments.
+Explain what you see.

+By the end of each constructor, all fields must be initialized.

 Although we haven't discussed parameters yet (they're different from function arguments), you can also overload functions and methods based on parameters.

 For other examples, which show method and function overloading in the same program, see `employee.mojo` and `overloading2.mojo`.